Persecution of Biharis in Bangladesh: 1971 Bangladesh war

-One reason cited for communal violence between Biharis and Bengalis was Bengali opposition to Urdu as a national language, which resulted in the Bengali language movement and an economic downturn.
+One reason cited for communal violence between Biharis and Bengalis was Bengali opposition to Urdu as a national language, which resulted in the Bengali language movement.
 The relatively secular attitude of East Pakistan increased tensions between the two communities and the two provinces of the country.
-In the 1970 general elections, Biharis predominantly supported the mostly West Pakistani Muslim League over the Awami League (overwhelmingly supported by Bengalis) and played an active anti-secessionist role in the liberation war.
+In the 1970 general elections, Biharis predominantly supported the mostly Pakistan People's Party (based in West Pakistan) over the All-Pakistan Awami League (based in East Pakistan and overwhelmingly supported by Bengalis) and played an active anti-secessionist role during the liberation war.

-Biharis supported the Pakistan Armed Forces during the Bangladesh War of Independence, comprising majorities in armed paramilitary groups such as Al-Shams, Razakars and Al-Badr (held responsible for the genocidal campaign against Bengali nationalists, and both Hindu and Bengali Muslim civilians).
-News outlets such as the BBC have published death-toll estimates by independent researchers varying from 200,000 to 500,000.
-Scholars such as R. J. Rummel and Matthew White estimate the total Bengali civilian death toll at 1.5 million.
-The casualty figure estimated by Pakistan is 25,000, as reported by the Hamoodur Rahman Commission.
+Biharis supported the Pakistan Armed Forces during the subsequent Bangladesh Liberation War, comprising majorities in armed paramilitary groups such as Al-Shams, Razakars and Al-Badr which were responsible for the genocidal campaign against Bengali nationalists and both Bengali Hindu and Bengali Muslim civilians.

-Biharis became the target of retaliation.
-According to historian Christian Gerlach, many scholars have used the wartime actions of Biharis to understate/marginalize and/or justify atrocities against non-Bengalis or to suppress the memory of atrocities committed against them.
-The Minorities at Risk project puts the number of Biharis killed during the war at 1,000; however, Rummel cites a "likely" figure of 150,000.